MarcoTomasRodriguez/eprinter/README.md

 auto-printer auth
 ```

-Then configure the program with the following command (writing in your own config):
+Configure the program with the following command (writing in your own config):

 ```bash
 sudo nano /etc/auto-printer.toml
 ```

-Then create a crontab using:
+Create a crontab using:

 ```bash
 crontab -e
 ```

-And finally configure the process however you want, for example:
+Configure the process however you want, for example:

 ```bash
 0,30 * * * *  cd /path/to/auto-printer && ./auto-printer service